 They can also search for a specific tag in the Ticket list, e.g. “assistance”:

-With ticket tags, you can set up the Tag style color and enable improved visual presentation of tags in the ticket list, as well in the reports.
+For each tag, you can set the style color and enable improved visual presentation of tags in the list, as well in other reports.